92levig/googlecl/README.txt

   * today: List events for today only. `today`

 Note: The add task uses the 'Quick Add' feature, which you can read about here: http://www.google.com/support/calendar/bin/answer.py?answer=36604#text
+*Warning*: Because the add task uses 'Quick Add', it will not work for non-English calendars.
+See Issue 211.

 2.1.3 Contacts
 Tasks: